Skip to main content

 Suggested grade level

-3rd; however, all younger elementary students are welcome.
+Third (3rd) grade; however, all 2nd - 4th grade students are welcome.

 Suggested credit

 ½ semester English and Writing.
-Take this course with the Fabula Series companion course, 3-1, Elementary English & Writing (Grammar): The Power of Naming & Actions (Nouns & Verbs), also 12 Weeks.
-When combined with the 3-1 course, this course is worth one (1) full semester’s credit for writing.
+Take this course with the companion course, 3-1, Elementary English & Writing (Grammar): The Power of Naming & Actions (Nouns & Verbs), also 12 Weeks.
+When combined with the 3-1 course, this course is worth one (1) full semester’s credit for English and writing.

 Outline